 We welcome and encourage congregational participation in our many religious, social and educational programs offered throughout the year.

-Temple Israel's Shabbat celebration begins every week 30 minutes before services with our "Proneg" (our wine and appetizer "nosh" before services) to help us wind down from our busy weeks and get to know each other as a community.
+Temple Israel’s Shabbat celebration begins every week 30 minutes before services with our “Proneg” (our “nosh” before services) to help us wind down from our busy weeks and get to know each other as a community.

-Additionally, about once per month, we host a morning worship service called “Out of the Box Shabbat” from (approximately).
-During this informal worship experience (usually accompanied by guitar), the Rabbi focuses the readings and discussion on a theme from the week’s Torah portion.
+Additionally, about once per month, we host a Saturday morning worship service called “Out of the Box Shabbat” at 11:00 a.m.
+During this informal worship experience, the Rabbi focuses the readings and discussion on a theme from the week’s Torah portion.
 This service is followed by a light Kiddush luncheon for all who attend.
-(No RSVP necessary.)

-We invite you to come pray and learn with Rabbi Olshein, Cantor Michael Kruk, and our special instrumentalists, as we celebrate Shabbat and the Jewish holidays together!
+We invite you to come and pray and learn with Rabbi Olshein, Cantor Michael Kruk as we celebrate Shabbat and the Jewish holidays together!